Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Results

 \subsection{Optimization ablation and control}

 Our primary finding is that CURSOR can recover a target face within $d < 5$ even when no stimuli within $d < 10$ have been observed.
 This demonstrates CURSOR's ability to infer beyond its current observation space, a crucial feature for practical applications where near-target stimuli may be scarce.
+It also suggests that a non-logarithmic sampling scheme might be viable for future self-calibrating experiments.

 Comparing the ablation and control conditions reveals the significant impact of near-target stimuli on performance.
 When $d_{removed} >10$, CURSOR was unable to recover a face at $d < 5$ from the target, even with $N = 5432$ stimuli-response pairs.
 In contrast, under uniform data reduction (control condition), similar performance was achievable with only $N = 2047$ pairs.